muritane/coordination-architecture/metrics_under_constraint.md

 - can be applied by substituted evaluators,
 - yields determinate outcomes under a protocol,
-- supports repeated execution,
+- supports repeated execution at scale,
-- and incurs meaningful failure cost when misapplied.
+- incurs visible failure cost when misapplied.

 Metrics that survive only through:

 - reinterpretation,
-- contextual excuses,
+- contextual excuse,
-- or post hoc adjustment,
+- post hoc adjustment,

-have failed as shared evaluative artifacts.
+have failed as **shared evaluative artifacts**.

-They may still function as **local heuristics**.
+They may still function as **internal heuristics**.

 ---